bjdash/apic-docs/dashboard/team-management.md

 ### Existing a team

 If you don't want to be a member of a team any more then you can leave the team by clicking on the Exit Team button shown in the **Members of Team** list.
 Once you leave a team you will loose everything that has been shared with you as a member of that team.

+### What's next?

+Do you know you can generate beautiful functional documentation for your API project with APIC and also share it with third-party developers.
+APIC's **`Published Docs`** allow you to publish the documentation online for other third-party developers whome you want to get on board for using your PAIs.